python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/contributing.md

 [**Style Guide**](./style-guide/)

 ### 4. Create an issue
 The first step to any new contribution is an issue describing a problem with the current codebase or proposing a new feature.
 All the open issues are viewable on the GitHub repositories, for instance here is the [issues page for Sir Lancebot](https://github.com/python-discord/sir-lancebot/issues).
 If you have something that you want to implement open a new issue to present your idea.
-Otherwise you can browse the unassigned issues and ask to be assigned to one that you're interested in, either in the comments on the issue or in the [`#dev-contrib`](https://discord.gg/2h3qBv8Xaa) channel on Discord.
+Otherwise, you can browse the unassigned issues and ask to be assigned to one that you're interested in, either in the comments on the issue or in the [`#dev-contrib`](https://discord.gg/2h3qBv8Xaa) channel on Discord.

 [**How to write a good issue**](./issues/)